luker983/Privilege-Escalation-Lab/README.md

 ## Introduction
 Initial exploitation of a machine usually involves gaining access to a low-privileged user.
-That's great and a lot of information can be gleaned from a user account, but higher levels of access allow for complete ownership of a machine.
-In this lab you will be given credentials for a very low level user on a docker container.
-From the low level user you will be able to exploit poorly setup systems up a chain of increasing levels of privilege to eventually gain root. to higher levels of Hopefully learning about how attackers elevate privileges you will be better prepared to harden a system in the future.
+This lab focuses on using that initial foothold to exploit a poorly administered system.
+You will be given credentials for a highly restricted user account and must use what little tools you have at your disposal to elevate your privileges.

+This document will walk you through the steps needed to gain access to a user named *level1*, then *level2*, and finally *root*, but you are encouraged to find your own exploits and work-arounds to the restrictions put in place.
+If this lab has already been set up by an instructor, you may proceed to the *Accessing the Lab Container* section.

 ## Getting Started